KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 ## 7. Gods, Religions, and Structural Bridge-Building

-Earlier Zenetist formulations sometimes used terms such as **fractal**, **emanated archetype**, or similar language rather broadly when speaking of gods, myths, and religious systems.
+Earlier Zenetist formulations sometimes employed terms such as **fractal**, **emanated archetype**, or similar language rather broadly when speaking of gods, myths, and religious systems.

-These earlier uses were often attempts at bridge-building, not flattening.
+These earlier usages were often attempts at bridge-building, not flattening.
 Their purpose was to show that religious and mythic systems may preserve partial structural insight without requiring literal agreement in symbol or story.

 That bridging intent remains valid.
 What requires refinement is the terminology.